Inyrkz/covid-classifier/README.md

 # PneumoniaX
 Building a flask app using deep learning to detect Covid 19 and Pneumonia from Chest X-Ray Images of Patients

+The `CXR.ipynb` notebook is contains code for training a Convolutional Neural Network to detect Viral Pneumonia, COVID-19 and Normal Chest Radiographs.

+The `CovidTrial.ipynb` notebook is contains code for training a Convolutional Neural Network to detect COVID-19 and Normal Chest Radiographs.

+The `pneuX_classifier.ipynb` notebook is contains code for training a Convolutional Neural Network to detect Pneumonia and Normal Chest Radiographs.

 Create a virtual environment by running the code below.